Europlanet Expert Exchange Programme

 The Expert Exchange Programme, funded through Europlanet 2024 Research Infrastructure (RI), aims to support the mobilisation of the planetary community to share expertise and best practice and to prepare new facilities and services for integration into the RI.

 The programme provides funding for short visits (up to one week).
-Due to travel restrictions from the Covid-19 pandemic, virtual visits are also now supported through the Europlanet Expert Exchange programme.
+Since the Covid-19 pandemic, virtual visits are also now supported through the Europlanet Expert Exchange programme.

 Objectives for an Europlanet Expert Exchange might be:

-- To improve infrastructure facilities and services offered to the scientific community by Europlanet 2024 RI laboratories or institutes.
+- To improve infrastructure facilities and services offered to the scientific community by Europlanet 2024 RI laboratories or institutes (case study).

-- To provide training on theoretical or practical aspects of the laboratory/fieldwork required to plan a future TA application.
+- To provide training on theoretical or practical aspects of the laboratory/fieldwork required to plan a future TA application (case study).

 - To foster cooperation between academia and industry (SMEs).

-- To support early career professionals to develop skills to use or manage RI facilities or services.
+- To support early career professionals to develop skills to use or manage RI facilities or services (case study).

-- To widen participation from Under-Represented States in RI activities and services.
+- To widen participation from Under-Represented States (from Europe and around the world) in RI activities and services (case study).